Lead Opinion

 I. Background

-Regarding appellant‘s two prior offenses, the PSR showed that (1) the two offenses were committed within months of each other; (2) the offenses occurred almost ten years prior to the instant offenses; (3) the offenses involved very small quantities of drugs; (4) appellant received a probationary sentence on her second conviction; (5) appellant successfully completed her parole and probation; (6) appеllant sold drugs to support her addiction rather than for financial gain; and (7) appellant led a conviction-free and productive life during the ten year period between her prior offenses and instant offenses.
-Had appellant not been deemed a career offender, her total offense level would have been fifteen (base eighteen less three for acceptance of responsibility) and her sentencing range would have been twenty-four to thirty months.
-However, since the court ruled that appellant‘s two prior convictions qualified her as a career offender, her sentencing range was 151-188 months.
+Regarding appellant’s two prior offenses, the PSR showed that (1) the two offenses were committed within months of each other; (2) the offenses occurred almost ten years prior to the instant offenses; (3) the offenses involved very small quantities of drugs; (4) appellant received a probationary sentence on her second conviction; (5) appellant successfully completed her parole and probation; (6) appellant sold drugs to support her addiction rather than for financial gain; and (7) appellant led a conviction-free and productive life during the ten year period between her prior offenses and instant offenses.
+Had appellant not been deemed a career offender, her total offense level would have been fiftеen (base eighteen less three for acceptance of responsibility) and her sentencing range would have been twenty-four to thirty months.
+However, since the court ruled that appellant’s two prior convictions qualified her as a career offender, her sentencing range was 151— 188 months.

 Prior to sentencing, defense counsel filed objections to the PSR.
-Counsel objected to the career offender adjustment on the grounds that it did not “accurately reflect [appellant‘s] criminal history, but artificially inflate[d] her record and offense level.”
-The probation officer rejected counsel‘s characterization in an addendum to the PSR.
-In making his objections, defense counsel did not raise any grounds for departure specifically under
+Counsel objected to the career offender adjustment on the grounds that it did not “accurately reflect [appellant’s] criminal history, but artificially inflate[d] her record and offense level.”
+The probation officer rejected counsel’s characterization in an addendum to the PSR.
+In making his objections, defense counsel did not raise any grounds for departure specifically under § 4A1.3, the Guideline provision cited on appeal, which allows for a sentencing departure when “the court concludes that a defendant’s criminal history category significantly over-represents the seriousness of a defendant’s criminal history or the likelihood that the defendant will commit further crimes.”
+U.S. Sentenoing Guidelines MaNual § 4A1.3 (1998).

 At the sentencing hearing, the trial judge stated that he “tentatively” agreed with the PSR.
 The judge also stated that he was “tentatively” inclined to impose a sentence at the bottom of the Guideline range and to run all sentences on all counts concurrently.
 Defense counsel complained about the harshness of the sentencing range in light of various mitigating factors, including appellant’s age, drug addiction, period of drug abstinence and gainful employment, and educational background.
 In response, the judge stated:

-I wish that there was some way I could give her a sentence less than the guidelines call for.
+I .wish that there was some way I could give her a sentence less than the guidelines call for.
 I am going to sentence her at the bottom of the guidelines, but I am convinced that she needs a long period of abstinence and the treatment that she can get in the federal system.

 After defense counsel reiterated his objection to the length of the sentencing range, the judge responded, “I don’t have any alternative.”
 The court proceeded to sentence appellant to 151 months, running all counts concurrently in order to reach the bottom of the applicable range.

-On appeal, appellant argues that her case must be remanded for resentencing since the sentencing judge was unaware that he had authority under
+On appeal, appellant argues that her case must be remanded for resentencing since the sentencing judge was unaware that he had authority under § 4A1.3 to order a downward departure from the career offender Guideline range on the grounds that appellant’s criminal history

 II.
 Discussion